-- 2. The adoption of the PSIAS is mandatory and includes a

-- Definition of Internal Auditing

-- Code of ethics

-- International Standards for the Professional Practice of Internal Auditing

-- 3. The Mission of Internal Audit is: -

-To enhance and protect organisational value by providing risk-based and objective assurance, advice and insight.

-4. The Internal Audit Consortium adopts the PSIAS and the purpose and definition of Internal Audit as specified by the PSIAS: -

-Internal Auditing is an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
+- 2. The adoption of the PSIAS is mandatory and includes a - Definition of Internal Auditing - Code of ethics - International Standards for the Professional Practice of Internal Auditing - 3.
+The Internal Audit Consortium adopts the PSIAS and the purpose and definition of Internal Audit as specified by the PSIAS:- - Internal Auditing is an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes - 4.
+The requirement for an internal audit function in local government is specified within the Accounts and Audit (England) Regulations 2015, which state: - A relevant body must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking in to account public sector internal auditing standards or guidance. - 5.
+The Consortium agreement details how the Consortium will operate in terms of finance, staffing, reporting and independence. - 6.

-- 5. The Internal Audit Consortium also adopts and is mindful of the Core Principles for the Professional Practice of Internal Auditing.
-So, the Internal Audit Consortium: - - Demonstrates integrity. - Demonstrates competence and due professional care. - Is objective and free from undue influence (independent). - Aligns with the strategies, objectives, and risks of the organisation. - Is appropriately positioned and adequately resourced. - Demonstrates quality and continuous improvement. - Communicates effectively. - Provides risk-based assurance.

-- Is insightful, proactive, and future-focused. - Promotes organisational improvement.

-The requirement for an internal audit function in local government is specified within the Accounts and Audit (England) Regulations 2015, which state:

-A relevant body must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance.

-- 6. The Consortium agreement details how the Consortium will operate in terms of finance, staffing, reporting and independence. - 7.
 Internal Audit is also governed by policies, procedures, rules and regulations established by the host Council.
-These include Financial Regulations, Conditions of Service, Codes of Conduct and Anti-Fraud and Corruption strategies. - 8.
-Where key services are to be provided to one of the partner Councils by other contractors or through a partnership, in order for internal audit to form an opinion on the risk management, governance and internal controls in place, a right of access to relevant information and documents should be included in contracts or agreements concerned.
+These include Financial Regulations, Conditions of Service, Codes of Conduct and Anti-Fraud and Corruption strategies.

+7. Where key services are to be provided to one of the partner Councils' by other contractors or through a partnership, in order for internal audit to form an opinion on the controls operating, a right of access to relevant information and documents should be included in contracts or agreements concerned.